 On my spare time I can be found working out at the gym or reading a good book at home.
 I also recently started baking, which I've found very challenging!
 But what I love the most is spending time with my husband and our spicy chiweenie, Cheyenne.

-Creating “Momentum” towards recovery and proper movement, is all about taking small but consistent steps, which eventually lead to a good quality of life.
+Creating Momentum towards recovery and proper movement is all about taking small but consistent steps

 How It Works